One of my clients’ is prone to ingrown hairs, what an I recommend?

 How many full leg waxes do I get from an 800g tin of Outback strip wax?

 How often does a client need to rebook for an intimate wax?

 How long should an intimate wax take?

 Treatment time: 30 minutes

-What it the best temperature for Jade and Onyx peelable wax?
+What it the best temperature for Vegan Jade and Vegan Onyx peelable wax?

-Generally, 54-56 degrees.
+Generally, 52-56 degrees.
 However, every pot thermostat has a slightly different temperature and heat distribution.
-Please check with a pen thermometer and the consistency of the wax, the wax should run off the spatula like a thick honey.
+Please check with a pen thermometer and the consistency of the wax, the wax should run off the spatula like thick honey.